robbievanleeuwen/minimal-mistakes/_posts/2018-06-13-multiphysics-epoxy-resins.md

 j = -D_\omega \nabla \omega
 $$

-When combined with conservation of energy, the strong formulation of the transport problem can be obtained.
-Inline with finite element theory, the weak form can be obtained with consideration of the boundary conditions.
+When combined with the conservation laws, the strong formulation of these transport problems can be obtained.
+Inline with finite element theory, the weak form can be obtained by considering relevant the boundary conditions.
 The transient formulation of the transport processes produces the assembly of element level matrices and vectors.
 In this blog post, the finite element formulation of the heat conduction model is presented.
 For a full derivation of both formulations, the reader is referred to the full report referred to at the top of this page.
 The finite element formulation of the heat conduction model is:

 $$
 \mathcal{A}_e \, \bigg\{\left(\textbf{k}_{\text{h},e} + \textbf{h}_{\text{h},e} \right) T_e + \textbf{c}_{\text{h},e} \dot{T}_e = \textbf{r}_h + \textbf{r}_q + \textbf{r}_Q \bigg\}